denis-beurive/my-bower-package/README.md

 # my-bower-package

-This repository contains a Bower package that I created in order to learn how to create public and private packages with Bower.
+This repository contains a Bower package that I created in order to learn how to create public packages with Bower.

-## Public packages

 The creation of a public package is pretty straightforward.
 Assuming that you have a bunch of files – grouped under a directory – that you want to package :